clauswilke/dataviz/docs/coordinate_systems_axes.md

 If on the other hand the *x* and the *y* axes are measured in the same units, then the grid spacings for the two axes should be equal, such that the same distance along the *x* or *y* axis corresponds to the same number of data units.
 As an example, we can plot the temperature in Houston, TX against the temperature in San Diego, CA, for every day of the year (Figure \@ref(fig:temperature-normals-Houston-San-Diego)a).
 Since the same quantity is plotted along both axes, we need to make sure that the grid lines form perfect squares, as is the case in Figure \@ref(fig:temperature-normals-Houston-San-Diego).

 (ref:temperature-normals-Houston-San-Diego) Daily temperature normals for Houston, TX, plotted versus the respective temperature normals of San Diego, CA. The first days of the months January, April, July, and October are highlighted to provide a temporal reference. (a) Temperatures are shown in degrees Farenheit. (b) Temperatures are shown in degrees Celsius.
-Source: NOAA.
+Data source: NOAA.

 <div class="figure" style="text-align: center">
 <img src="coordinate_systems_axes_files/figure-html4/temperature-normals-Houston-San-Diego-1.png" alt="(ref:temperature-normals-Houston-San-Diego)" width="816" />